rohanthewiz/element/README.md

 </html>
 ```

-## Style Hints
+## Hints
-It's Go code man, `go fmt` as you please.
-I do suggest a couple things though.
+- Single tag elements (like `br`) don't need to call `.R()`, however most other elements are dual tag and so must call `.R()`

-* If you are rendering a short inner text for the element, keep that on one line: `e(s, "span").R(t(s,"please note"))`
+- Use `go fmt` to format go code as normal
-* If you are rendering multiple items, especially nested elements, break the render into multiple lines
+- Enjoy the full power and freedom of Go, while generating HTML responses!

 ## Contributing
 If you have ideas, let me know.
 PRs are welcome, but keep the below in mind.
-The idea is to keep this as **light** and unobtrusive as possible.
+The idea is to keep this as *light* and unobtrusive as possible.
 Thanks!
 Also, if possible try to maintain at least 95% coverage -- again Goland has all the tools needed for test coverage.